containernetworking/cni/SPEC.md

     - **Interfaces list**.
 Depending on the plugin, this can include the sandbox (eg, container or hypervisor) interface name and/or the host interface name, the hardware addresses of each interface, and details about the sandbox (if any) the interface is in.
     - **IP configuration assigned to each interface**.
 The IPv4 and/or IPv6 addresses, gateways, and routes assigned to sandbox and/or host interfaces.
     - **DNS information**.
 Dictionary that includes DNS information for nameservers, domain, search domains and options.
+    - **Extra result**.
+An optional dictionary that includes additional information, it could be consumed by the downstream plugins for making some plugin-specifically tasks.

 - `DEL`: Delete container from network
   - Parameters: